 Here’s the raw and real truth to this whole ordeal – 7 years later, I am still recovering financially.
 The math doesn’t make sense, does it?
 It shouldn’t be this way.
 The loss of a loved one(s) is enough to endure, we don’t need to add on financial pain to the wound, too.
 It’s, as they say, adding salt to an open wound.

 Let me ask you a raw and real question – after hearing my story, what legacy do you wish to leave for your family?
 All it takes is the courage to have a conversation with one of our professionals.
 A conversation that could leave a legacy of “love of protection” to your family.
 I encourage you to look at this insurance topic from a different angle.
 Ask yourself, if I die tomorrow what am I leaving my family with?
-Death is a morbid question to ask, but an essential question to discover if you want to protect your family from dealing with the tragedy like me.
-I wish we could live in a bubble in a happy world that nothing bad happens, but we will all have our own tragedy story eventually.
+Death is a morbid question to ask, but an essential question to discover if you want to protect your family from dealing with a tragedy like mine.
+I wish we could live in a bubble in a happy world that nothing bad happens, but we will all have our own tragic story eventually.
 The variable is this– will we have enough insurance to cover it?

 Wow, sad story, but I can’t afford to buy extra insurance- some of you are thinking, I probably should look at my insurance, but I can’t afford to.
 I am going to challenge you on this and ask you – how can you afford not to?
 If there is a will, there is a way.
-I would rather skip the coffee drive through and make my own coffee daily so I can afford to properly insure myself and my family.
+I would rather skip the coffee drive-through and make my own coffee daily so I can afford to properly insure myself and my family.
 I won’t be making this same mistake twice!
 I have found the value in spending money towards loving myself and my family by properly protecting them and I hope you do too.

 I am just one of the many stories that make up our caring group of insurance professionals: